Cognitive behavioural therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave.

 When is CBT used?

-CBT can also be used to treat people with long-term health conditions, such as arthritis and irritable bowel syndrome (IBS).
-CBT cannot cure the physical symptoms of these health conditions, but can help people cope better with them.
+CBT is sometimes used to treat people with long-term health conditions, such as irritable bowel syndrome (IBS) and chronic fatigue syndrome (CFS).
+CBT cannot cure the physical symptoms of these health conditions, but it can help people cope better with their symptoms.

 Pros and cons of CBT

-There are a number of advantages and disadvantages associated with CBT.
+There are a number of advantages and disadvantages of CBT.

-Research has shown that CBT can be as effective as medicine in treating depression and other mental health problems.
-Compared with other talking therapies, CBT can also be completed over a relatively short period of time.
+Research has shown that CBT can be as effective as medication in treating some mental health problems.
+Compared to other talking therapies, CBT can also be completed over a relatively short period of time.